 Shimla is not just famous for snowcapped Himalayan peaks.
 There are many religious places to visit, including Hindu temples and churches constructed during the British Raj.
 However, the temples in Shimla and the tales associated with them keep you engaged throughout your Shimla tour.

 Only a few know that Shimla gets its name from one such religious place.
-Once a small village discovered by British in late 1800s, this charming and one of the most popular hill stations in North India Shimla derives its name from Shyamala Devi, an incarnation of goddess Kali that is revered by the locals.
-In fact Kali Bari Temple - where Shyamala Devi presides as local deity - is one of the most significant and popular temples in Shimla.
+Once a tiny village discovered by the British in the late 1800s, this charming and one of the most popular hill stations in North India Shimla derives its name from Shyamala Devi, an incarnation of goddess Kali that the locals revere.
+Kali Bari Temple - where Shyamala Devi presides as a local deity - is one of the most significant and famous temples in Shimla.

 But along with Shyamala Devi temple, there are some very popular and lost visited religious sites in Shimla, including Christ Church, the oldest church constructed in North India; Tara Devi Temple, Bhimakali Temple, one of the 51 Shakti peeths, Jakhu Temple, famous for having the highest statue of Lord hanuman installed in its premises.

 On your Shimla vacation, you can explore these temples to add a spiritual touch to your holiday.
 You got the place if you are willing to get the best deals on Shimla tour packages.
 We provide fully customizable Shimla tour packages that will enhance your traveling experience.
 So contact us and modify your Shimla tour to the best of this hill station.